neikei/vagrant-debian-ansible-lemp/README.md

    - user: admin
    - password: changeme
    - root is allowed to access the database from localhost without a password
- - Default Symfony Path: /vagrant/project
+ - Default Symfony path: /vagrant/project
+   - This path is configured as share to your local machine and should be available after the provisioning in your vagrant-debian-ansible-lemp folder.

 ## Advanced configuration